 Email: [email protected]

-Welcome to the Coordinated Assistance Network (CAN), a portal to meet the demands of the changing world we live in with a goal of making people’s lives better.
-The CAN is an emerging digital technology to protect and advance the fundamental rights of all people, particularly historically underrepresented people.
-It emphasizes the benefits of technology and minimizes the risks, while keeping its focus on more effective ways to identify gaps and opportunities.
-The CAN is a wide portfolio support initiatives that connect low-to moderate income communities to jobs, education, housing and a more economically secure and equitable future.
-Simply put, the CAN is an intersection of philanthropy, impact and measurement.
-The CAN is always free of charge to applicants.
+The Coordinated Assistance Network (CAN) is a portal to meet the demands of the changing world we live in with a goal of making people’s lives better.
+The CAN advances upward mobility for all people, particularly those who have been historically underrepresented, by connecting support initiatives to low-to moderate income communities for employment, education, housing, counseling, and a more economicallysecure and equitable future.
+Simply put, the CAN is an intersection of philanthropy, impact, and measurement.

 The CAN provides a multi-user, collaborative, web-based, robust file/case management software along with Multiple Intake methods, detailed organizational results reporting tools, grant management, donor and volunteer management, and state of the art collaboration opportunities designed with the specific needs of the non-profit org into account.